-What are some of the essential ingredients for the Centre of Excellence?
+What are some of the essential ingredients for a Centre of Excellence?

-- CRM Strategy, Roadmap & Action Plan – The CRM Strategy clearly outlines the business case and performance metrics that the CRM is expected to support with stages of implementation and justification for investment.
+The CRM Strategy clearly outlines the business case and performance metrics that the CRM is expected to support with stages of implementation and justification for investment.
 It should facilitate decision making to create a detailed road map, agreed deliverables and a clear progress report on ROI.
 It is also great to use as a communication tool, as it serves as a high-level document that helps articulate strategic thinking—the why—behind both the goal and the plan for getting there to stakeholders.

-- Cross-Departmental Team – A CofE requires a cross-departmental decision making team with bottom up and top down representation.
+A CofE requires a cross-departmental decision-making team with bottom up and top-down representation.

 - Senior management representatives who are responsible for sponsorship, business analysis, compliance and/or adoption of Salesforce CRM within their department or cross-departments.